ENTP: Encoder-only Next Token Prediction: Task-Specific Analysis with

-In this work, we examine four types of function classes: linear function, sparse linear function, two-layer neural network and decision tree.
-For all function classes, we sample $x_i$ from a Gaussian distribution $N\left(0, \mathbf{I}_d\right)$ where $d$ represents the dimension of $x_i$, and utilize the squared error as loss function.
-Detailed descriptions for each function class are provided in Appendix~\ref{sec:appendix_icl}.
+We examine two types of function classes: linear function and sparse linear function.
+For both function classes, we sample $x_i$ from a Gaussian distribution and utilize the squared error as loss function.

-We provide the in-context-learning results according to the number of in-context examples for each function class in Figure~\ref{fig:icl_result}.
-The encoder-only models demonstrate better performance compared to the decoder-only models in linear regression and sparse linear regression, while exhibiting competitive performance in two-layer NN regression and decision tree.
+We present the in-context learning results according to the number of in-context examples for each function class in Figure~\ref{fig:icl_result}.
+ENTP demonstrates superior performance compared to the decoder-only models in in-context learning for both function classes.
+A detailed description of each function class, along with additional experimental results for the non-linear function classes, is provided in the Appendix~\ref{sec:appendix_icl}.